interwebstars/EASUI/README.md

   * The grid system use [Lemonade](https://github.com/dope/lemonade)
   * The framework use [weloveiconfonts](http://weloveiconfonts.com)

-# Spirit
+# Aim and Spirit
-  The spirit of the framework is to
+  The goal of the framework is to bring the best of user interface modules, with simplicity.
+  The spirit of the framework revolves around cleanliness, calm, Flat design & smooth visuals.

 # Use it

 If you want to use EasUI right now.